Visual Studio Code Case Study

 | Validated fix targets | partial | ✓ |

 npm audit counts vulnerability entries (advisory × dependency path combinations).
-CVE Lite counts each unique vulnerable package version once.
-That is why [email protected] may appear across multiple gulp-related paths in npm audit (contributing to 5 high entries) while CVE Lite reports it once as a single high finding.
+CVE Lite counts each unique vulnerable package version once. [email protected] appears across multiple gulp-related paths in npm audit (contributing to its 5 high entries) while CVE Lite reports it once as a single high finding.

 Fix guidance differs materially:

-CVE Lite generates two copy-and-run command groups covering 3 of 9 findings:
+CVE Lite generates four copy-and-run command groups covering 4 of 6 findings:

-npm audit fix may propose broader changes (including --force upgrades to [email protected] or @anthropic-ai/[email protected]) that carry breaking-change risk across the build toolchain.
-CVE Lite separates confident direct fixes from transitive gulp and uuid paths that need maintainer-level decisions.
+npm audit fix may propose broader changes carrying breaking-change risk across the build toolchain.
+CVE Lite separates confident fixes from paths that need maintainer-level decisions.

 Before vs After

 No remediation pass was performed for this study.
-This table records the verified baseline scan only.
+VS Code's peer dependency graph prevents automated lockfile-only remediation.
+This table records the verified baseline only.

 | Stage | Findings | Critical | High | Medium | Low | Direct | Transitive | Command groups |